studybuffalo/django-helcim/README.rst

 Acknowledgements
 ----------------

-Thanks to the `django-oscar-paypal`_ developers, from which this package is designed after.
+Thanks to the `django-oscar-paypal`_ developers, from which many of this packages design decisions are based.

 .. _django-oscar-paypal: https://github.com/django-oscar/django-oscar-paypal